hanane-issa/python-crash-course/Module_5/data_visualization_v2.md

 ### Box plot

-We simply use the `sns.boxplot()` function to do the boxplot.
+We use the `sns.boxplot()` function to do the boxplot.
 ```
 sns.boxplot(data=stroke_data, x="heart_disease", y="bmi", hue="stroke", fill=False, gap=.1)
 plt.title('Box Plot of BMI by Heart Disease and Stroke Status')
 plt.show()
 ```
-With the box plot, we can identify the outliers more easily. `fill=False` will tell `seaborn` not to fill solid color inside the boxes, `gagp=.1` is the gap between the boxes for each category of the x-axis.
+With the box plot, we can identify the outliers more easily. `fill=False` will tell `seaborn` not to fill solid color inside the boxes, `gap=.1` is the gap between the boxes for each category of the x-axis.

 ### Violin plot